cloro

 Cons

-• Stealth mode helps with Cloudflare but isn’t a complete solution at very high volume
+• Stealth mode helps with Cloudflare but isn’t complete at very high volume

-• Usage-based pricing model can surprise on the bill if browser sessions run longer than expected
+• Usage-based pricing can surprise on the bill if sessions run long

 Pricing.
 Free tier available.
 Starter plan $50/month with base browser-hours; usage scales pay-as-you-go.